Sprout City Farms

 Dahlia Campus Farm, a one-acre organic vegetable farm established in 2016 in partnership with Mental Health Center of Denver (now managed by MHCD);

-In 2020, we are working with Jack's Solar Garden in Longmont on buildout of a 2-acre agrivoltaics site, growing produce underneath solar panels and creating incubator farm plots.
+In April 2021, we broke ground at Jack's Solar Garden in Longmont on buildout of a 2-acre agrivoltaics site, growing produce underneath solar panels and creating incubator farm plots.

 We continue to manage the DGS and MAP sites, and we also partner with organizations to build farms that serve their mission and programming: we worked with Mental Health Center of Denver to build the farm at the Dahlia Campus for Health and Well-being in NE Park Hill from 2015-2018, and regularly advise other urban farm operations.